 Be careful where you park and walk (it’s a busy road), but taking a walk through the Christmas trees is always a fun thing to do in Austin during the holidays.
 If you’re feeling particularly festive, decorate your own tree.
 Just make sure the decorations won’t blow away and plan to come back to clean up in early January.

 There are lots of unique markets around the city during the holiday season.

-The Armadillo Christmas Bazaar, which is always popular, is a 10-day market featuring all types of art and one-of-a-kind gifts (plus a full bar!).
-This year, the Austin Christmas classic has gone online so the special finds are available to even more people.
-Both online and in-person, the Blue Genie Art Bazaar is an annual showcase of great local and regional artists featuring everything from candles to yard art.
+The Armadillo Christmas Bazaar, which is always popular, is a week-long market featuring all types of art and one-of-a-kind gifts.
+With live music and a full bar, shopping here feels like a party.
+Both online and in-person this year, the Blue Genie Art Bazaar is an annual showcase of great local and regional artists featuring everything from candles to yard art.
 A portion of the proceeds go to Make-A-Wish.

 Hang out at Lala’s Little Nugget

 A fun, local bar, Lala’s Little Nugget is a place to be festive year-round, but everything is stepped up a notch at Christmas.
 With lights, reindeer, Santa, and music blasting from a vintage jukebox, it’s not hard to see why Lala’s has been an Austin favorite for over 50 years.
 Christmas-themed cocktails like the Snowball and Grandma’s Boozy Eggnog, make it the ideal place to get into the holiday spirit.